 Drivers still need to divert attention from the road to check speed, fuel and oil levels and other critical information.
 Now, all that data can be conveniently displayed on windshields–focused on the car ahead–so drivers can keep their attention on the road where it belongs.

-DigiLens’ AutoHUD will take that a step further, adding AR capabilities where digital information, such as GPS route directions or nearby landmarks, is superimposed over the driver’s real-world view.
+DigiLens’ AutoHUD takes that a step further, adding AR capabilities where digital information, such as navigation or nearby landmarks, is superimposed over the driver’s view, creating a safer, more immersive experience.

 The DigiLens Blog